apache/airflow/docs/concepts.rst

   )

-You can zoom into a SubDagOperator from the graph view of the main DAG to show the tasks contained within the SubDAG:
+You can zoom into a SubDagOperator from the graph view of the main DAG to show the tasks contained within the SubDag:

 .. image:: img/subdag_zoom.png

-Some other tips when using SubDAGs:
+Some other tips when using SubDags:

--  by convention, a SubDAG's ``dag_id`` should be prefixed by its parent and a dot.
+-  by convention, a SubDag's ``dag_id`` should be prefixed by its parent and a dot.
 As in ``parent.child``
--  share arguments between the main DAG and the SubDAG by passing arguments to the SubDAG operator (as demonstrated above)
+-  share arguments between the main DAG and the SubDag by passing arguments to the SubDag operator (as demonstrated above)
--  SubDAGs must have a schedule and be enabled.
-If the SubDAG's schedule is set to ``None`` or ``@once``, the SubDAG will succeed without having done anything
+-  SubDags must have a schedule and be enabled.
+If the SubDag's schedule is set to ``None`` or ``@once``, the SubDag will succeed without having done anything
 -  clearing a SubDagOperator also clears the state of the tasks within
 -  marking success on a SubDagOperator does not affect the state of the tasks within
--  refrain from using ``depends_on_past=True`` in tasks within the SubDAG as this can be confusing
+-  refrain from using ``depends_on_past=True`` in tasks within the SubDag as this can be confusing
--  it is possible to specify an executor for the SubDAG.
-It is common to use the SequentialExecutor if you want to run the SubDAG in-process and effectively limit its parallelism to one.
+-  it is possible to specify an executor for the SubDag.
+It is common to use the SequentialExecutor if you want to run the SubDag in-process and effectively limit its parallelism to one.
 Using LocalExecutor can be problematic as it may over-subscribe your worker, running multiple tasks in a single slot
+-  do not create more SubDags then your concurrency limit or the scheduler will deadlock.
+Each SubDags counts towards your concurrency limit.
+For example, if you have a concurrency limit of 16 and you have 25 SubDags, the 16 SubDags will be scheduled, effectively blocking any of the tasks within the given SubDags.
+You can work around this by setting the SubDag's executor to SequentialExecutor.
+This allows multiple SubDag to run concurrently without locking the tasks within the SubDag

 See ``airflow/example_dags`` for a demonstration.